apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

   left alone, for boring technical reasons.
 * The egg-incubation timer in A Good Egg has been left alone; it's already pretty quick, and amusing to boot.
+* The whole train-rotation and subsequent mallet-propulsion in Sapphire's Run has been left alone.
+The rotation is already pretty quick, and I think speeding up the mallet-hit would take away from the humor of the situation.
+* Statue Krieg opening the gate to Vaulthalla could probably be faster, but I left that alone too.

 Known Bugs
 ==========